-The 4-player game is played as teams of 2.
-Here team players play alternately.
-Each team has the same gemstone, and only one points tally.
+The 4-player game is played on BGA as teams of 2.
+Here, team players play alternately in the order team 1 player 1; team 2 player 1; team 1 player 2; and team 2 player 2.
+Each team has the same player gemstone, and only one points tally.